GiorgioBrux/nitro-sniper-dashboard/README.md

 This will open an http server listening on port 3000. <br>
 I reccomend using a reverse proxy with an http auth/cloudflare access to connect over the internet.

+## License
+Unlike my sniper, slow's sniper (my fork included) and this dashboard are all unlicensed aka All Rights Reserved ©. <br>